LexoVideo/vod-upload-sdk-demo/README.md

 });
 ```

-## 3) Call the pv's uploadFile method and  pushed to the account's material library
+## 3) Use the `uploadFile` method of the PV to push the file to the account's material library.

 ```js
 // Listen for the selected file